jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/USER.md

-# JPER OAI-PMH endpoint
+# PubRouter OAI-PMH endpoint

-This document describes how to interact with the JPER OAI-PMH endpoint to retrieve the metadata records of successfully routed notifications.
+This document describes how to interact with the PubRouter OAI-PMH endpoint to retrieve the metadata records of successfully routed notifications.

 You may also wish to read the [OAI-PMH documentation](http://www.openarchives.org/OAI/openarchivesprotocol.html).